katahiromz/EGA/EGA-Manual.md

   usage: compl(value)
 ```

-Executes bitwise NOT.
+Calculates bitwise NOT.
 Returns an integer.

 Same as `~`.